Rustin170506/ticdc.slide/slides.md

 </style>

 <!--
-Today we will talk about TiCDC.
-We will talk about the architecture of TiCDC and some key metrics.
+Today we will talk about the architecture of TiCDC and some key metrics.
 We will also answer some frequently asked questions.
 -->

 ---